 The most common way to track your progress is by taking a look at performance data.
 How are your key performance indicators performing?
 The status of your KPIs should give you a good idea of what needs to be improved upon in order to achieve your goals.
 Ultimately, it’s all about figuring out a system, software, or tool that can help automate this step

 One way to track all of your KPIs and other performance data in real-time is by implementing a business dashboard.
 Dashboards summarise live data with easy-to-understand visuals, so you can easily access the metrics that you need to make informed decisions.
+In these cases, such software as data room for due diligence can help very well.

 Tips for Setting Organisational Goals